-We welcome Rev. Jess Cook as our guest pastor through the holidays.
+We welcome Rev. Jess Cook as our interim pastor.
 Jess is the pastor of Every Table, a new worshiping community that meets at Ginter Park Presbyterian on Sunday evenings.
 Jess’s call is to help facilitate spaces where reconciliation is possible and where everyone is seen and honored in their fullness.
 Jess loves people, liturgy that means something, and spaces that invite us to bring our whole selves, whoever we are, and wherever we come from.
 Jess lives with their kiddo, cat, and bearded dragon named Stubbs.
 A native of East Texas and lifelong Presbyterian, Jess holds a Master of Divinity from Union Presbyterian Seminary, a Master of Fine Arts in Photography from the University of North Texas, and a Bachelor of Fine Arts in Studio Art from Baylor.

 WORSHIP ARTS DIRECTOR

 Jennifer’s passion is creating worship experiences and leading worship.
 On any given Sunday, she may be found directing tech teams, singing in the band, and/or prepping leaders for worship.
 A lifelong educator, Jennifer envisions, plans, and implements the spiritual formation of our congregation.
 When she is not at WPC, Jennifer teaches 6th grade at The New Community School in Richmond or is hanging out in her garden reading a book.

 ORGANIST AND CHOIRMASTER